AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

     - In **PS/SS**, you can manage this per-filament by putting `SET_PRESSURE_ADVANCE ADVANCE=`\<value> in your custom filament g-code.
         - You can also set different values for different nozzle sizes using [:page_facing_up:this](https://github.com/AndrewEllis93/Ellis-PIF-Profile#changing-pa-based-on-nozzle-size).
     - In **Cura**, you can set it during slicing using [:page_facing_up:this plugin.](https://github.com/ollyfg/cura_pressure_advance_setting)
+- **Marlin:**
+    - Place `M900 K`\<value\> in your filament g-code (same as above).
+This must be set each time.
+    - You can save a permanent default to the firmware by modifying Configuration_adv.h and reflashing the firmware.
+Instructions in the "Saving the K-Factor in the Firmware" section [:page_facing_up:here](https://marlinfw.org/docs/features/lin_advance.html).
+    - In **Cura**, you can set it during slicing using [:page_facing_up:this plugin.](https://github.com/fieldOfView/Cura-LinearAdvanceSettingPlugin)

 **8)** Try printing something!